Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/c_data_model_overview.md

 ## Model files

 Every file transfer requires a model as part of the data flow definition.
 By default, {{< TransferCFT/axwayvariablesComponentShortName  >}} provides a model so that you do not have to create this object, the IDF (logical file identifier), in order to perform your first file transfers.
-Once you feel comfortable with {{< TransferCFT/axwayvariablesComponentShortName  >}} commands and configuration concepts, you can modify the model attributes, such as the file name, translation, compression, end- of- transfer scripts, and so on.
+Once you feel comfortable with {{< TransferCFT/axwayvariablesComponentShortName  >}} commands and configuration concepts, you can modify the model attributes, such as the file name, translation, compression, end-of-transfer scripts, and so on.

 - When sending, the CFTSEND ID describes the characteristics of the local file to send
 - When receiving, the CFTRECV ID describes the characteristics of the file to receive locally